systemj/bootable-ioquake3/README.md

 The root and quake3 users do not have passwords, and a console logged in as root is available on tty1 (reachable via alt-ctrl-f1) if needed for troubleshooting or customization.
 In the i3 window manager (seen if prompted to configure networking), additional terminals can be launched by pressing win+enter, and additional workspaces can be accessed by pressing win+# (default i3 keybindings with win key).

 Quitting the game will simply cycle back to starting the game again; pressing the power key should cause the system to shutdown gracefully.

+It's possible to use machines with as little as 768MB of memory if copytoram=y is removed from the kernel parameters (but then the drive must remain inserted).

 ## Related Links